aurelberra/voyant_tools/reference/hermeneutica_intro_voyant_tools.md

 ## Using an environment of tools

-Now let’s look at this [Voyant Display](http://voyant-tools.org/?corpus=frankenstein&stopList=stop.en.taporware.txt).
+Now let’s look at this [Voyant display](http://voyant-tools.org/?corpus=frankenstein&stopList=stop.en.taporware.txt).
 This is the default skin that combines a bunch of tools that work together.
 To use this more complex display you need to understand views that combine tools:

-- Each tool has a panel that can be minimized/maximized
+- Each tool has a panel that can be minimized/maximized.
-- Each panel has options
+- Each panel has options.
-- Each panel has ways you can manipulate it or search it
+- Each panel has ways you can manipulate it or search it.
-- Panels will trigger updates in other panels
+- Panels will trigger updates in other panels.

-Try playing with the default environment of Voyant with a single text and then with a [Shakespeare Corpus](http://voyant-tools.org/?corpus=shakespeare).
+Try playing with the default environment of Voyant with a single text and then with a [Shakespeare corpus](http://voyant-tools.org/?corpus=shakespeare).
 Note the extra panels when you have a collection of texts.

 ## Try your own text